pysal/pysalREST/README.md

 -------------
 Configuration occurs via the confi.py file.
 This file is not accessible via the REST interface.
 We expose the following via the configuration file:

+General
+________

-DEBUG - boolean defining whether debug messages should be logged THREADS_PER_PAGE - integer number of threads per connection SECRET_KEY - your secret hash key
+* DEBUG - boolean defining whether debug messages should be logged
+* THREADS\_PER\_PAGE - integer number of threads per connection
+* SECRET\_KEY - your secret hash key
-ALLOWED_EXTENSIONS - for the data service, only uploads with these extensions are accepted
+* ALLOWED\_EXTENSIONS - for the data service, only uploads with these extensions are accepted

-BASE_DIR - current installation path, you should not need to change this
+* BASE\_DIR - current installation path, you should not need to change this

+API
+________

-library - the name of the module as you would use in an import statement, e.g. pysal api - the name of the api used in URLs generatemap - boolean defining whether a json map of the exposed functionality should be generated localmap - the name of a map to be lodaded to curate functionality
+* library - the name of the module as you would use in an import statement, e.g. pysal
+* api - the name of the api used in URLs
+* generatemap - boolean defining whether a json map of the exposed functionality should be generated
+* localmap - the name of a map to be lodaded to curate functionality

+Server
+________

-server - the name of the server to use, alter if you do not want to use cherrypy port - the port to run the server on host - the ip to run the server on, e.g. localhost
+* server - the name of the server to use, alter if you do not want to use cherrypy
+* port - the port to run the server on
+* host - the ip to run the server on, e.g. localhost

-APPLICATION_ROOT - the base URL to be appended to all other URLs baseurl - the baseurl appened when generating hrefs in the API basedataurl - as above, except a base url to data
+* APPLICATION\_ROOT - the base URL to be appended to all other URLs
+* baseurl - the baseurl appened when generating hrefs in the API
+* basedataurl - as above, except a base url to data

+Database Setup
+_________________

-dbtypename - an ogr2ogr specific parameter defining the database type; if you are not using ogr2ogr you can ignore dbabbrev - database abbreviation for ogr2ogr dbtype - used for SQLAlchemy mapping dbhost - address to the db dbusername - username with read/write priveleges dbpass - the dbusername's password dbname - the name of the database at the given address
+* dbtypename - an ogr2ogr specific parameter defining the database type; if you are not using ogr2ogr you can ignore
+* dbabbrev - database abbreviation for ogr2ogr
+* dbtype - used for SQLAlchemy mapping
+* dbhost - address to the db
+* dbusername - username with read/write priveleges
+* dbpass - the dbusername's password
+* dbname - the name of the database at the given address

-geom_column - in the case of a POSTGIS enabled database, this is the default geometry column name
+* geom_column - in the case of a POSTGIS enabled database, this is the default geometry column name

+3rd Party
+__________

-ogr2ogr - PATH to the ogr2ogr command
+* ogr2ogr - PATH to the ogr2ogr command

+Logging
+________

-loglocation - PATH for logs
+* loglocation - PATH for logs

 Running the server
 ------------------